21 Panel data

 R2 | 0.923 | 0.923 |

-What has “gone wrong” here?
+What has “gone wrong” in this case?
 Some possible explanations are:

 - Our standard errors are too low.

-- This is simply bad luck (i.e., we would not expect these results for a different seed value).
+- We had bad luck (i.e., we don’t expect similar results for a different seed value).

-- Our estimator is biased due to small-sample properties of the fixed-effects estimator.
+- Our fixed-effects estimator is biased due to its small-sample properties.

 - Our estimator is biased due to endogenous selection.